Build your Jupyter dashboard using Solara

 View()

-Note that some of the code (like the warning and the charts) are conditional.
-Solara will automatically find out what to add, remove or update without you having to do this manually.
-Solara is declarative (similar to ReactJS), but also reactive.
-If we change the reactive variables, Solara sees that changes and notifies the component instances that use its value.
-After executing the next lines of code, our View
+Note that some UI parts (like the warning and the charts) are conditional.
+Solara will automatically find out what to add, remove, or update without you having to do this manually.
+Solara is declarative (similar to ReactJS) but also reactive.
+If we change the reactive variables, Solara will see those changes and notify the component instances that use its value.

 limit.value = 70